ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 * Mention hardware and environment.
 * Mention how a fresh Docker container was spun up for each benchmark.

-## Appendix: Notes
+# Footnotes

-1. Wanted to try benchmarking SQLAlchemy ORM but: Can't do SQLAlchemy ORM as ORM requires a primary key, but Timescale hypertables do not support primary keys.
+Wanted to try benchmarking SQLAlchemy ORM but: Can't do SQLAlchemy ORM as ORM requires a primary key, but Timescale hypertables do not support primary keys.
 This is because the underlying data must be partitioned to several physical PostgreSQL tables.
 Partitioned look-ups cannot support a primary key.